It's been just over six months since Kim Kardashian was robbed at gunpoint by jewel thieves, but she's clearly still scarred by the ordeal.

 The mother of two lost an estimated £9 million worth of jewellery in the heist, but said the experience that there are more important things to life than being "materialistic."

 “It was probably no secret — you see it on the show — I was being flashy," Kardashian told DeGeneres.
 "I was definitely materialistic before, not that there’s anything bad with having things and working hard to get those things and I’m really proud of everyone around me that’s successful.
 But I’m so happy that my kids get this me and that this is who I’m raising my kids [to be].
 Because I just don’t care about that stuff anymore, I really don’t.

 "Like I said, everyone gets so excited when they get things," she continued as a photo of her family flashed on screen.
 "Of course when you get engaged you're going to show off your ring.
 People, if they get a new car, I don't care what kind it is, you get so proud and you get so happy and you show that off on social media.
 But it's just not worth it.
 I don't care about that stuff.
 I don't care to show off the way that I used to...
 It's just not who I am anymore."

-She then claimed that the robbers had been "following me for two years" because of the buzz surrounding her jewelry.
+She then claimed that the robbers had been "following me for two years" because of the buzz surrounding her jewellery.

-"It’s not to say that I’ll never wear jewelry again or anything like that," she said.
-"I truly don’t know if I’d ever feel comfortable, I truly don’t know if I’d ever wear real jewelry again.
+"It’s not to say that I’ll never wear jewellery again or anything like that," she said.
+"I truly don’t know if I’d ever feel comfortable, I truly don’t know if I’d ever wear real jewellery again.
 My whole life has changed in terms of how I travel and what security [I have].”

 Watch her interview below.